 Welcome to the Tammany Family website/blog.
 It contains a large number of photos and printed materials from the four filing cabinets of Ron Barthet, retired newspaper editor, illustrator and photographer.
 Some of the articles are reprints of newspaper articles published more than 30 years ago.
 Also, there are some new items from time to time.

 The chief goal of this website is to scan and post old photographs and historical information.
 For an overview of what's available along those lines, you can click on the "Index" tab at the top of the page, Most of the history items are listed at the top of the index, with other postings listed alphabetically below that.

-The sources for all this historical information includes books, people, websites, government reports, and a variety of personal accounts by people from all walks of life.
+The sources for all this historical information include books, people, websites, government reports, and a variety of personal accounts by people from all walks of life.
 The St. Tammany Parish Government has been a great resource, as has the St. Tammany Historical Society.

 The label titled "Aerial Photos" takes you to a number of aerial photographs taken in the 1970's (and earlier) that show key St. Tammany communities and intersections.